Off-Peak and Super Off-Peak Tickets

 Super Off-Peak Day:

-During school holidays** and half-term weeks, including the Christmas and New Year period, evening restrictions on all Off-Peak tickets departing London are lifted.
-Restrictions remain in force on Super Off-Peak Day tickets.
+During school holidays and half-term weeks**, including the Christmas and New Year period, evening restrictions on Off-Peak tickets from London to Ipswich and beyond are lifted.

-Off-Peak period returns are also valid at all times on the following services from Liverpool St:
+Off-Peak tickets are also valid at all times on the following services from Liverpool St:

 |Weekends and Bank Holidays||No restrictions||No restrictions||None|